Generation and Evaluation of a Generalized Classifier for Prostate Cancer

 4. When the MRSI has as result "probably insignificant" (overall MRI/MRSI score = 1), this amounts to an additional contribution of 88 points to the generalized classifier.

-The total classifier point number in the given example is 73 + 88 = 161 points.
-As one can see, the MRI/MRSI overall score is given a larger weight (88 points) than any of the other diagnostic variables.
+The total classifier point number in the given example is (73 + 88 + 0) points = 161 points.
+As one can see, the MRI/MRSI overall score is given the largest weight (88 points).

 Calibration of the Model

-The model is calibrated by adjusting The coefficients are fitted such that for all point values of the generalized classifier the predicted probabilities come as close as possible to the actual probabilities.
+The model is calibrated by adjusting The coefficients are fitted such that for all sums

 Validation of the Model